sussmanbu/ma4615-fa22-final-project-treehuggers/content/about.md

 ## Maecey Niksch (they/she)

-Maecey is a senior majoring in International Relations.
+Maecey is a senior majoring in International Relations and minoring in Statistical Methods.
 Their favorite type of tree is pine.

 Github Account: https://github.com/mjniksch